Skip to content

 About the Profit Margin Calculator

 Profit margin is the lens through which every business owner and investor should view a company's financial health.
-Gross margin tells you how efficient production is; net margin shows what actually hits the bottom line.
-A business can grow revenue rapidly but still collapse if margins are eroding.
-For small business owners in India, understanding margin vs markup is the first step to pricing products correctly and knowing which customers or products are actually profitable.
+Gross margin tells you how efficient production is, while net margin shows what actually reaches the bottom line after all expenses.
+A business can grow revenue rapidly but still collapse if margins are eroding - which is why tracking margin at the product and category level is more important than watching total sales.

 Profit Margin Formulas